ah-Elsharkawy/E-Commerce-server-side/README.md

 * [NodeJS](https://nodejs.org/en/download)
 * [MongoDB](https://www.mongodb.com/try/download/community)
-* express and other dependecies can be installed using:
+* Express and other dependecies can be installed using:

 ```text
 npm install